 Animal Science includes the study of domestic and companion animals and animal products.
 While pursuing a B.S. degree, Animal Science students work with animals and learn how animals function through the study of genetics, physiology, anatomy, nutrition, medicine and behavior.
 Students interested in a career in veterinary medicine also enroll in courses in biochemistry, physics and microbiology, depending on the requirements for the veterinary school(s) the student plans to apply to.
 In addition to excellent preparation for admission into colleges of veterinary medicine, the Animal Science major provides for many other career options.
 The Department has modern teaching facilities and barns for dairy and beef cattle, horses, sheep, swine and poultry; these are located within walking distance of campus.
 Specific admission requirements vary slightly among veterinary colleges, but all emphasize a strong science background.
 Veterinary medicine programs are four years in length and admission is competitive.
 Applications to veterinary college are made during the final year of the B.S. program.
 Successful applicants must maintain a high grade point average in college, and competitive GRE or VCAT scores.
 The Department of Animal Science has several advisors for pre-veterinary.
 The advisors will assist and guide students through their undergraduate career.

-While it is true that a student can major in any discipline prior to applying to veterinary school, they must meet the entrance requirements for veterinary school are met, the student might be admitted.
-However, without experience working with animals, acceptance into vet school is less likely.
+While it is true that a student can major in any discipline prior to applying to veterinary school, they must meet the entrance requirements for veterinary school.
+However, without hands-on experience working with animals, acceptance into vet school is less likely.
 To help students get this important experience, our program provides many opportunities in the classroom, laboratories, independent study and internships to "learn by doing."
 We have a solid record of success with our undergraduate students that persist in their goal of gaining admission into veterinary school.